 Good thing you got some rest because today is another fun day of traveling!
 In the morning you take a Grab of Uber to the airport, where you’ll take a flight to Puerto Princessa.
 After a short flight, you can take a minivan to the small town of Port Barton.
 This will take about three hours and you will cross the island of Palawan.
 Port Barton is a small relaxing village, where you can go on boat tours (much cheaper than in El Nido), go for a hike to the Papawyan Waterfalls or just relax on the beautiful beach.

 Are you in for more excitement?
 Then it’s time to leave Port Barton and take a minivan to El Nido, all the way in the north of Palawan.
 El Nido looks very different from Port Barton, with high cliffs surrounding the town.
 El Nido is more touristic and more crowded, here you’ll find lots of restaurants and bars.
 You can also take multiple boat tours, to visit the beautiful Bacuit Archipelago.
 You can also visit one of the most beautiful beaches in The Philippines: Nacpan Beach.
 It’s only an hour by minivan from El Nido.

 Day 8 to 11: Island tour

 This will be the highlight of your trip: a multi-day boat trip from El Nido to Coron.
-During this trip, you’ll sail from island to island, visit the most amazing beaches and see loads of colourful fish at one of the many snorkelling spots.
+During this trip, you’ll sail from island to island, visit the most amazing beaches and see loads of colorful fish at one of the many snorkeling spots.
 You sleep at a primitive camp at an island, where the crew will cook you an amazing dinner.
 It’s a fantastic experience!